no7dw/no7dw.github.io/source/_posts/finance-trading-system.md

 #### time

 Another important elements is **time**.
-For example at stock market : IBM current price is 19.90$ , the next tick is risen to 19.91$, or fallen to 19.89$. sinace we have data with time ,so visuial data may like this:
+For example at stock market : IBM current price is 19.90$ , the next tick is risen to 19.91$, or fallen to 19.89$. since we have data with time ,so visuial data may looks like :
 ![ibm stock price in years][2]

 #### order